dwsinger/Marshall/README.md

    * by the Marshall store (both north and south)
 13. Better separate cyclists, pedestrians, and motor vehicles by suitable markings (e.g. pedestrian or cycle lanes).
 14. Cause motor vehicles to slow down by giving the perception of a narrowing in the driving lanes.
-15. There is up to a one-foot drop from the road to the parking along the road by the Marshall store; this makes the parking hazardous.
-Can this be addressed?

 ## Next steps